 Get involved in your community

 One of the best ways to meet people who share your interests and values is to attend events and get involved in your community.
-You don’t need to run for mayor or attend every neighborhood watch meeting, but you have absolutely nothing to lose by attending a free community event or volunteering with a local charity.
+You don’t need to run for mayor or attend every neighborhood watch meeting.
+But you have absolutely nothing to lose by attending a free community event or volunteering with a local charity.
 We’ve compiled a few suggestions for getting involved in community in this article if you’re interested in getting started.

 Get connected (or re-connected) on social media

 There are plenty of free dating sites apps, like OKCupid and Tinder, that allow you to create a personal profile and connect with people with similar interests.
 Other paid websites, like match.com and eharmony, offer more specialized tools for gauging your compatibility with other users.
-Niche dating sites offer matchmaking platforms for people within certain religious groups or with highly specific interests, so if you’re looking for a life mate who hates gluten as much as you do, or who feels as passionately about heavy metal music, rest assured that there is a dating site out there catering to people who share your passions.
+Niche dating sites offer matchmaking platforms for people within certain religious groups or with highly specific interests.
+If you’re looking for a life mate who hates gluten as much as you do, or who feels as passionately about heavy metal music, rest assured that there is a dating site out there catering to people who share your passions.

 Play it cool

 Whether you meet your next romantic interest in person or online, try to resist the urge lay all your cards on the table during your first date.
-While it may be tempting to put it all out there–including the health issues that have been cropping up, the close friendship you maintain with your ex-spouse, or the colonoscopy appointment you’ve got scheduled for next week–it might be more fun for you and your date to maintain a certain level of mystery in the earliest stages of your relationship.
+It may be tempting to put it all out there–including the health issues that have been cropping up, the close friendship you maintain with your ex-spouse, or the colonoscopy appointment you’ve got scheduled for next week.
+However, it might be more fun for you and your date to maintain a certain level of mystery in the earliest stages of your relationship.
 Rather than rushing this budding relationship, take your time and let it grow at a natural pace.
 Getting to know someone new should be exciting and invigorating; try to enjoy that process as much as you can before things start to get serious.